Creating an Apache Kafka® cluster

 Subnets: Description of the subnets to connect the cluster hosts to.
 If you already have suitable subnets, you don't have to describe them again.

-Here is an example of the configuration file structure:
+Here is a configuration file example:

-resource "yandex_mdb_kafka_cluster" "<cluster_name>" { environment = "<environment>" name = "<cluster_name>" network_id = "<network_ID>" subnet_ids = ["<list_of_subnet_IDs>"] security_group_ids = ["<list_of_cluster_security_group_IDs>"] deletion_protection = <protect_cluster_from_deletion> config { version = "<version>" zones = ["<availability_zones>"] brokers_count = <number_of_broker_hosts> assign_public_ip = "<enable_public_access_to_cluster>" schema_registry = "<enable_data_schema_management>" kafka_ui { enabled = <use_Kafka_UI> } kafka { resources { disk_size = <storage_size_in_GB> disk_type_id = "<disk_type>" resource_preset_id = "<host_class>" } kafka_config {} } } } resource "yandex_vpc_network" "<network_name>" { name = "<network_name>" } resource "yandex_vpc_subnet" "<subnet_name>" { name = "<subnet_name>" zone = "<availability_zone>" network_id = "<network_ID>" v4_cidr_blocks = ["<range>"] }
+resource "yandex_mdb_kafka_cluster" "<cluster_name>" { environment = "<environment>" name = "<cluster_name>" network_id = "<network_ID>" subnet_ids = ["<list_of_subnet_IDs>"] security_group_ids = ["<list_of_cluster_security_group_IDs>"] deletion_protection = <protect_cluster_against_deletion> config { version = "<version>" zones = ["<availability_zones>"] brokers_count = <number_of_broker_hosts> assign_public_ip = "<enable_public_access_to_cluster>" schema_registry = "<enable_data_schema_management>" kafka_ui { enabled = <use_Kafka_UI> } kafka { resources { disk_size = <storage_size_in_GB> disk_type_id = "<disk_type>" resource_preset_id = "<host_class>" } kafka_config {} } } } resource "yandex_vpc_network" "<network_name>" { name = "<network_name>" } resource "yandex_vpc_subnet" "<subnet_name>" { name = "<subnet_name>" zone = "<availability_zone>" network_id = "<network_ID>" v4_cidr_blocks = ["<range>"] }Where:

 -

-: Apache Kafka® version.
-Specify version 3.6 or higher. -
+version: Apache Kafka® version.
+Specify 3.6 or higher. -

-: Availability zones and number of broker hosts per zone.If you are creating a cluster with KRaft (combined mode), specify one of the available configurations:
+zonesandbrokers_count: Availability zones and number of broker hosts per zone.If you are creating a cluster with KRaft (combined mode), specify one of the available configurations:

 -

-: Cluster protection from accidental deletion,true
+deletion_protection: Cluster protection against accidental deletion,trueorfalse.Note

 Even with cluster deletion protection enabled, one can still delete a user or topic or connect manually and delete the data.